Our COVID-19 Response

 - cancel your enrollment and issue a full refund (minus the application fee).

 If we determine that we are able to offer any of our international programs in this modified way, we will let students and parents know as soon as possible.
-If students are not interested in the options available, we guarantee a space on one of our domestic programs, transfer their enrollment to a future semester OR provide full refunds (minus the application fee).
+If students are not interested in the options available, we will guarantee a space on one of our domestic programs, transfer their enrollment to a future semester OR provide a full refund (minus the application fee).

 Considerations for International Programs

-- Travel Advisories and status of international borders: The State Department continues to recommend increased caution when traveling abroad and we will continue to monitor country specific conditions and the status of international borders as we evaluate our ability to offer our Fall 2021 and Spring 2022 programs.
+- Travel Advisories and status of international borders: The State Department continues to recommend increased caution when traveling abroad and we will continue to monitor country specific conditions and the status of international borders as we evaluate our ability to offer our Spring 2022 and Fall 2022 programs.